 There are a few resorts around the Mararikulam beach.
 Though they are not 5-star or 7-star like you will find in other tourist destinations, they are decent.
 These resorts will provide you with a comfortable stay and will serve you the traditional cuisines of Kerala.
 Make sure to try out the Karimeen Pollichathu, a special fish fry, available in Kerala.

-Some resorts are designed like a traditional house with thatched roofs.
+Some resorts are designed like traditional houses with thatched roofs.
 You can feel the thrill of living inside an ancient house in the land.
 You can also see the process of traditional coir making, fishing, and handcrafting if you prefer.

 Choose your time wisely

-It is better to visit Marari beach between the months of October to February.
+It is better to visit Marari beach between October to February.
 The climate during this time will be pleasant.
 The summer in the region is quite warm and the monsoon is very wet.
 So it is best to visit the place during the winter season.